bundyo/callback-harmattan/README.md

 What works
 ================

-Only the Accelerometer, Geolocation, Notification* and Network modules are working, but we are looking forward to support the other modules as well.
+Only the Accelerometer, Geolocation, Notification and Network modules are working, but we are looking forward to support the other modules as well.

-In addition to the regular Callback API there are the Hash and MemoryWatcher* modules.
-These allow for calculating HMAC-SHA1 hashes (which is too slow to perform in JavaScript on Nokia hardware) and monitoring the memory usage of the application, respectively.
+In addition to the regular Callback API there is a Hash module.
+It allows for calculating HMAC-SHA1 hashes (which is too slow to perform in JavaScript on Nokia hardware).

-(*) These modules are supported on Symbian only.

 Known Issues
 ================